FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information: Experiments

 \paragraph{Experiment Settings} We experiment with our model with 3D Gaussian Splatting backend on both the next view selection and the next batch of view selections across both the Blender and Mip360 Dataset.
 Each model is initialized with the same random seed and was trained on the same four uniform views.
 Each model is trained for 30,000 iterations following the default configurations of 3D Gaussian Splatting~\cite{kerbl3Dgaussians}.
 Similar to the training program of Gaussian Splatting, we reset the opacity every time we select new views to avoid degeneration of the training procedure.
 All the external settings in the experiment are kept the same except for the view selection algorithms.

 Similarly, we also showcase the implementations of our active view selection algorithm on Plenoxels in the Blender Dataset.
-The experimental settings for initial views and view selection schedules are the same, except view selection was made every four epochs. \begin{itemize} \item Sequential Active View Selection: 1 new view is selected every 100 epochs till the model has 20 training views. \item Batch Active View Selection: 4 new views are selected every 300 epochs till the model has 20 training views. \end{itemize} \definecolor{tabfirst}{rgb}{1, 0.7, 0.7} \definecolor{tabsecond}{rgb}{1, 0.85, 0.7}
+The experimental settings for initial views and view selection schedules are the same, except view selection was made every four epochs.